-Using the highest density using the two-netpot piece the plant spacing is: vertically 30cm, horizontally 15cm.
+In order to configure for the highest possible plant density you would use the V2 two-netpot piece / V3 two-netpot piece the plant spacing is: vertically 30cm, horizontally 15cm.
 You can always use spacer pieces for larger plants either to just have one complete closed ring segment or alternate with them.
-There will be a piece with one centered net pot.
+In V2 there was a piece with one centered net pot.
 Using the one netpot piece vertical space can be increased to 30cm between your plants.

-The diameter of a vertical barrel is always 57cm.
-We always use 6 of our adapter parts to assemble one full stackable ring segment.
+The diameter of a vertical barrel is always 57cm (circumference of 180cm/Pi).
+We always use 6 ring segment parts to assemble one full stackable ring segment.

-There are 4 different positions to stack the ring segments on top of each other.
+For V2 there are 4 different positions to stack the ring segments on top of each other.
+For V3 there are 2.
 Each ring segment adds 15cm of high.
 The number of ring segments you stack is always variable.

-Flow rate per vertical barrel ~2l/min (max 5l/min).
-And we always run irrigation on a timer, usually max once every hour during daytime and only 2-3 times during night time.
+We always run irrigation cycles on a timer, usually max once every hour during daytime and only 2-3 times during night time.
+Please check section A) on the configuration page.

-Example barrel: 12 ring segments (built from 72 adapter parts) plus top lid irrigation and base provides 144 grow spaces and is 2m high. if you add 2 more ring segments height (you need 12 more ring segment pieces) will be 2.3m providing 168 grow spaces.
-Irrigation does not change.
+Example barrel: 12 ring segments (built from 72 adapter parts) plus dome lid irrigation and base provides 144 grow spaces and is 2.0m high. if you add 2 more ring segments height (you need 12 more ring segment pieces) will be 2.3m providing 168 grow spaces.
+Irrigation does not change with that change, since we still have gravity for the additional 30cm vertical drip irrigation.
+This is done using the inside wing system built into the parts.

 Key features of the aponix 3D-NFT platform:

-- Preferanbly used in greenhouses using natural sunlight.
-Artificial lighting with LED stripes, vertical interlighting LED bars or with rotating barrels or a mix.
-There is no standard (yet).
+- Preferanbly used in greenhouses or naturally lit locations using natural sunlight as much as possible.
+Artificial lighting with LED stripes, vertical interlighting LED bars or with rotating barrels using lid base or a mix is possible but required custom integration.

-- For soilless use based on standard, globally available 2-inch net pots.
-Grow space diameter is 5cm.
+- For soilless use based on standard, generally available 2-inch net pots.
+Grow space diameter is 50mm.
+We also provide our own reusable plug pots with optional metal trellis insert.

 - Height for each vertical barrel in a production line is variable.
 Stack as many ring segments as you wish.
 Here are some installation/integration examples.
-Usually soilless vertical barrels are 10 to 14 ring segments high so plants on every level can be seen and inspected by hand.
-They can also be used with only 4, 5 or 6 ring segments.
+Usually soilless vertical barrels are 7 to 14 ring segments high so plants on every level can be seen and inspected by hand.

-- Depending on the ideal integration setup for your case the aponix vertical barrel platform can be integrated with closed bases or open bases, from which the liquid drains directly back into circulation.
-Also the closed bases can be interconnected with hoses and valves so the combined liquid content from all of your bases can be used as a master reservoir.
-In this case your pump draws liquid from one master base and the others provide their liquid.
+- Depending on the ideal integration setup for your case the aponix vertical barrel platform can be integrated with closed or draining bases.
+Also the closed bases can be interconnected with hoses and valves so the combined liquid content from all of your bases could be used as a master reservoir.
+In this case your pump would draw liquid from one master base and the others provide their liquid.
 This is for example different using a TowerGarden, where each tower uses only its own liquid and pump (!).
 This makes it very easy to integrate the aponix system into an existing aquaponic circulation.
+You can also integrate a floating valve to auto-refill (TowerGarden style).

-- Positioning and number of vertical barrels used for production is variable.
-Ideally they are arranged in lines (see example setups) and just drain the liquid on the bottom.
+- Positioning and number of vertical barrels used for production is variable and needs to be planned including own plumbing.
+Ideally barrel units are arranged in lines (see example setups) and just drain the liquid on the bottom.
 Nutrients are managed at a central point.
+Using the lid base a standard 40mm PVC draining pipe can be fixed by just placing lid bases carrying vertical barrels along a line.

-- Aponix helps with the setups but does not provide other parts you will need to set up a fully functional production facility.
+- Aponix helps with small setups but does not provide other parts you will need to set up a fully functional production facility.
 The aponix vertical barrel starts where your ‘hose’ provides liquid and ends where the liquid drains on the bottom base.
 Circulation, fertilizer management, greenhouse, sales of produce etc is up to you.
+For more specialized and more complete solutions we are working with product partners.
+Aponix-DE is just the OEM (original equipment manufacturer) and only source of the bare patented pieces.

-- Vertical irrigation by gravity.
-Inside wing structure directs liquid evenly to root areas of inserted plants.
-Irrigation stays same regardless of height.
-You can integrate your own irrigation!
+- Irrigation is done by vertical drip using gravity.
+An inside wing structure directs and distributes the liquid evenly to root areas of inserted plants.
+Irrigation stays same regardless of the actual height.
+You can integrate also your own irrigation solutions.
+Please see our decision making page to understand the variations A) irrigation and B) drainage in each of your units..

-- The roots hang freely inside the 57 diameter vertical cylinder and can not clog the system and are exposed to oxygen all the time.
+- The roots hang freely inside the 57cm diameter vertical cylinder and can not clog the system.
+They are exposed to oxygen all the time.
 This might be important for longer term crops or herbs like mint or even basil you intend to harvest leaves from regularly and that have much larger root systems compared to lettuce or faster cycling crops.
+Using the revision part you can set up your units to be able to trim roots during a cycle.
+You could use multiple such revision piece in different places on your unit(s) to inspect or maintain the root systems during production cycles.

-- You provide pre-grown seedlings ideally already grown in the right sized net pots.
-You are flexible using the medium and 2″ net pots of your choice.
+- You provide pre-grown seedlings ideally already grown in the right sized net pots or glue plugs without plastic.
+You are flexible using the medium and 2″ net pots of your choice or our reusable plug pots, which allow also to insert a plant trellis to support fruiting crops.

 - Aponix does not provide nutrients.
 We assume users have enough horticulture knowledge on what nutrients their plants need and how to manage them.
-You can use any nutrients as long as they come in a liquid form – mineral, organic, extra-terrestrial ;).
+You can use any nutrients as long as they come in a liquid form – mineral, organic, extra-terrestrial – your choice.

 - No full disassembly required for cleaning.
-Rinse with citric acid (optional, but dissolves carbonates and salts) and use a small power washer on 2 to 4 still stacked ring segments to clean all areas.
-No dead corners or parts flying/lying around.
+Rinse with citric acid or diluted bleach (optional, but dissolves carbonates and salts well) and use a small power washer on 2 to 4 still stacked ring segments to clean all areas.
+No parts flying/lying around.
+If this is new to you, please check standard procedures how NFT channels or rafts in DWC systems are sanitized and sterilized.
+It is the same with aponix vertical barrel components.

 - Parts can be stored and shipped in a very compact way.